 “St. John’s is the perfect stage to showcase your talents.
 You’ll be challenged by the competitiveness of the BIG EAST and supported by passionate fans.
 Another advantage is New York City.
 Being in the city allows us to play at venues like Madison Square Garden – that’s not an opportunity every student athlete gets to experience.
 In addition to our Division I athletics, we also have a variety of intramural teams for recreational athletes.
 So whether you want to compete at the Garden, cheer in the stands or play on the Great Lawn, there’s something for you at St. John’s.”

-Share interests and make lifelong friends by joining one of the 180 student clubs on our distinctive campuses in Queens, Manhattan and Staten Island.
-At St. John’s you’ll feel at home with an exciting array of residence life options to fit your lifestyle needs.
+Share interests and make lifelong friends by joining one of the 180 student clubs on our distinctive campuses in Queens, Manhattan, and Staten Island.
+At St. John’s, you’ll feel at home with an exciting array of residence life options to fit your lifestyle needs.

 Whether you are a commuter or on-campus resident, you need to get involved.
-This is the time to make friends, make connections, join organizations, find your place in college and make your mark.
+This is the time to make friends, make connections, join organizations, find your place in college, and make your mark.

 “St. John’s is a vibrant campus with so many options to get involved.
 I love the sense of community and the seemingly limitless opportunities.
 There is always something going on, from career fairs and networking dinners to concerts and intramural sports.
 Student life at St. John’s is a mirror image of what makes living in New York City so special with the different cultures, religions and personalities that come together to form a unique environment you won’t find anywhere else.”

 In fact, St. John’s has developed programs to connect you to these alumni while you are a student.
 They are called the Alumni Insider's View… for a reason.
-Our alumni will give you a behind-the-scenes look at some of the most interesting and exciting careers available today, and show you what you need to do to get into them.
+Our alumni will give you a behind-the-scenes look at some of the most interesting and exciting careers available today, as well as show you what you need to do to get into them.
 You'll get a wealth of information and practical skills to help you succeed in college and to move successfully into your chosen career when you graduate.
 How great is that?

 We offer a wide variety of programs, each one focusing on different skills that will help you excel.
-You'll learn how to ace your job interviews, how to exhibit proper business etiquette, how to prepare for life after college and so much more.
+You'll learn how to ace your job interviews, how to exhibit proper business etiquette, how to prepare for life after college, and so much more.
 These events will help you get the most out of St. John's and provide you with the resources you need to begin a successful career after graduation.

 We invite our alumni to become a part of the Alumni Insider’s View Program, a great way to help students make the most of all that St. John’s has to offer and get a head start on a rewarding career after graduation.